seanfilipov/ldp-testdata/doc/algorithms.md

 GenerateLoans() is more complex because of these requirements:

-a) the `loanDate` should increment so that the data is over a period of 1 year
+1) The `loanDate` should increment so that the data is over a period of 1 year
-b) the `Status` of the loan may be checked in or checked out
+2) The `Status` of the loan may be checked in or checked out
-c) a maximum of 1 million loans must be supported, which requires that the data be split over multiple files
+3) A maximum of 1 million loans must be supported, which requires that the data be split over multiple files

+The algorithm:

 - Loop over N, the number of transactions
 - Each iteration: